Cookie Notice

 Architecture isn’t infrastructure — it doesn’t specify hardware or technologies.
 Instead, data architecture maps the infrastructure and sets the policies and standards that shape how the infrastructure manages data.

 The point of data architecture is to ensure enterprise data management aligns with and supports business strategies.
-When a central data architecture framework guides how companies manage and use data, they make better data-based decisions while optimizing the cost and performance of their data assets.
+When a data architecture framework guides how companies manage and use data, they make better data-based decisions while optimizing the cost and performance of their data assets.

 To achieve this objective, enterprise architectures must address these three areas: